learnk8s/learnk8s.io/src/custom-authentication/content.md

 The `server` field defines the URL of the webhook token authentication service.

-The `insecure-skip-tls-verify` field causes the API server to skip the validation of the authentication service's certificate — this is necessary because your authentication service uses a self-signed certificate that can't be validated by the API server.
+The `insecure-skip-tls-verify` field causes the API server to skip the validation of the authentication service's server certificate — this is necessary because your authentication service uses a self-signed certificate that can't be validated by the API server.

-> In a production scenario with a properly signed certificate, the configuration file would contain a certificate authority (CA) certificate instead that allows validating the authentication service's certificate.
+> In a production scenario where the authentication service uses a properly signed certificate, the configuration file would contain a certificate authority (CA) certificate that allows validating the authentication service's certificate.

-The rest of the values in the configuration file, such as `authn` and `kube-apiserver` are arbitrary identifiers without an intrinsic meaning and can be freely made up.
+The rest of the values in the configuration file, such as `authn` and `kube-apiserver` are arbitrary identifiers without any intrinsic meaning.

-_At this point, your configuration for the Webhook Token authentication plugin is ready._
+At this point, your configuration for the Webhook Token authentication plugin is ready.

-**The next step is to tell kubeadm to wire things up correctly.**
+_The next step is to tell kubeadm to wire things up correctly._

-To to so, you need to create yet another configuration file: a [kubeadm configuration file](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2?tab=doc) of type [ClusterConfiguration](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2?tab=doc#ClusterConfiguration).
+To do so, you need to create yet another configuration file — a [kubeadm configuration file](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2?tab=doc) of type [ClusterConfiguration](https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2?tab=doc#ClusterConfiguration).

 Here's how it looks like: